 - Sales funnels

-- Image galleries (with rotating images, lightboxes, etc.)
+- Image galleries (including rotating images, lightboxes, etc.)

-- Automatic language translation (e.g. you can instantly change all content on your pages from English to German)
+- Language translation (e.g. you can instantly change your site’s content from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)